oschramm/PIRUS-Regression-Project/README.md

 The goal of this project is to use the PIRUS dataset to train a logistic regression model predicting whether or not a Right-Wing, Left-Wing, or Single-Issue Extremist will participate in or commit an act of political violence.

 Daa Citation:
 National Consortium for the Study of Terrorism and Responses to Terrorism (START).
 (2023).
-Profiles of Individual Radicalization in the United States [Data file].
+Profiles of Individual Radicalization in the United States.
 Retrieved from (http://www.start.umd.edu/pirus)